NisTa24/ReNet-Implementation/README.md

 # ReNet-Implementation
-Implementation of Recurrent Neural Networks (ReNet) using PyTorch on CIFAR10 and MNIST.
+Implementation of ReNet using PyTorch on CIFAR10 and MNIST.
 Link to the paper: https://arxiv.org/abs/1505.00393